 In the years following his injury, Elliott battled PTSD and addiction.
 After reaching his lowest point and getting into a car accident, he realized that the only way for him to recover was to give back.
 He immersed himself in getting involved in several nonprofits.
-He currently volunteers with POE in Action, an organization that offers assistance to homeless Veterans, and Amputee Blade Runners, a nonprofit that provides free running prosthetics for amputees.
+He currently volunteers with POE in Action, an organization that offers assistance to homeless Veterans; Amputee Blade Runners, a nonprofit that provides free running prosthetics for amputees; and Ahero, a group that connects Veterans through many different activities.
 Elliott also hopes to help others in his professional life.
 He is currently working toward a master’s degree in orthotics and prosthetics at the University of West Florida, with the goal to help other amputees, specifically children.
 An aspiring writer, Elliott is working on a book about the Veterans he met while recovering at Walter Reed.
 “I want to put stories out there that haven’t been told; the stories of those men and women whose lives have been changed forever,” he says.

 Because of his busy schedule, Elliott believes a specially adapted custom Homes For Our Troops home will be beneficial.
-The financial independence will provide stability for Elliott and his fiancée, Jamie Bryant, as they start their life together.
 The special adaptations will alleviate much of the daily stress Elliott experiences.
 In his current home, there are several steps leading up to the front door making it difficult to walk on his prosthetic and use his wheelchair.
 A single-level HFOT home with automatic doors will eliminate this issue.
 He is also looking forward to having a roll-in shower, as he does not feel safe using the grab bars he has in his current bathroom.